 5) Who are the recommended Endometriosis specialists/Obstetrics and Gynaecology specialists (both in public & private hospitals) here in Singapore?

-6) What are the tips on finding a good doctor?
+6) What are the tips for finding a good doctor?

 7) Are there any Endometriosis Clinics in Singapore?